AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`category`

-  Category containing the target for purposes of ordering the tree in the :guilabel:`Target Configuration Dialog` and the :guilabel:`Build` menu.
+  Category containing the target for purposes of ordering the tree in the :guilabel:`Target Configuration Dialog` and :guilabel:`Build` menus.
   Underscores are interpreted as menu mnemonics.
 If you want an actual underscore, use a double underscore.
 If the string begins and ends with an underscore, GPS places the menu for the target in the toplevel